vasilakisfil/Introspected-REST/README.md

 We are not giving a solution here.
 We are giving food for thought.
 The actual solutions will come by the community

+To hackenrews:
+Hi, author here.
+Some comments:

+**REST is all about evolvability by applying a uniform interface in your implementation.**.

+If you don't have evolvability in your API architecture don't even try to compare it to REST because these are 2 different things.
+A non evolvable API can only be compared to RPC.
+It can be great RPC but it's an RPC.
+Does it mean it's bad ?
+Not neceserily, it depends on the context it's used.
+But for long-term APIs, evolvability is very nice thing to have.
+But again, it all depends on the amount of time/money you want to invest for it in combination with the use case.
+However, comparing a non-evolvable JSON API and saying that it's better or equivelent than REST then this means that you don't understand what REST is.

+If you **do have** evolvability then my guess is that it will be either REST or GraphQL.
+If it's not one of these, please show up and tell us how you did it.
+Tell us what was good and what was bad of your decisions.
+It's important to share new architectural styles and common practices.

+Here, we propose an alternative to REST and GraphQL, Introspected REST.
+It's a new architectural style that tries to mitigate drawbacks of REST (mostly it's complexity) by requesting metadata/hypermedia on demand instead of mixing up everything in the same response object.
+Introspected REST is not perfect either, it does have it's own drawbacks and limitations.
+But we feel that in order to move forward to evolvable, managable, sustainable APIs, we need to levarage such architectures that use composable, reusable modules and serve the metadata/hypermedia on the side, on demand.

+Now, pleaase go on and comment, we are open to any feedback :)
+The manifesto is still on draft stage, open for suggestions/feedback/pull requests and it will be locked in one year from now (already got introspected.rest domain for it :) )

 ### The future is full of posibilities
 **How do we negotiate to the client that a resource is available through HTTP/2 Stream Server Push without documentation ?**
 That requirement would be very impractical using a REST interface because everything would have to be in the same response.